 Acute appendicitis with appendicolith

 Abdominal pain, nausea and vomiting for two days.
 White cell count: 16,000.

 In children, ultrasound for diagnosis avoids ionizing radiation that is more problematic than in adults.
-Many sites in the US lack the skill or interest in using ultrasound for diagnosis of appendicitis.
+Many sites in the US lack the skill or interest in using ultrasound for the diagnosis of appendicitis.

 - Haaga et al. CT and MR Imaging of the Whole Body; 4th edition